97Prakhar/CagG-Project/README.md

-A MEAN Stack Application where user can Register, Login, View and Edit his/her details.

 # CagG-Project
+A MEAN Stack Application where user can Register, Login, View and Edit their education & professional details.

 # Steps for running the server

 Step 1: Go to bin folder inside MongoDB folder where MongoDB is installed on system using command: